navarrotech/pg-express/README.md

 // Call session before this!
 app.use(
     (req, res, next) => {
-        // auth_id is required for tables marked require_auth
-        req.session = { auth_id: 1 }
+        // Required middleware parameter for this to operate correctly req.session = { auth_id: 1 }
         next();
     }
 )

+// Call body parsing middleware before this! app.use(express.json())

 app.use(
     PostgresExpress({